 And see also this Great Value Chunk Light Tuna in Water, which is a product of Thailand:

 Some of those American made products even feature the handy little badge pictured below.
-It offers a slightly quicker information gain on where a product was made versus searching the tiny text on the back of a box.
+It offers a slightly quicker way to determine where a product was made, versus searching the fine print on the back of a box.

 Walmart keeps its virtual doors sealed shut.
 What we mean by that is there is no Contact Us button on their website.
 Their general customer service phone line, only found through their corporate website, won’t transfer you to an agent unless you have placed an order or are searching for store hours.
 It does make sense, as Walmart is such a massive company.
 With 26 million employees, can you imagine what their customer base count is?
 That’s a lot of potential questions to field.